nsmryan/RustRoguelike/README.md

 to get a smoother experience, but note that it will take some time the first time it is run (several minutes).

+The make file has some convenience commands as well.

 ## Gameplay

 ### Key Map